gbtami/pychess-variants/static/docs/janggi.md

 For repetitions and other game-end scenarios:
 * Perpetual check is a loss for the player checking after the third repetition
 * Repetitions that are not perpetual are adjucated by material counting after the third repetitions
-* WHen the 50-move rule is reached (100 half-moves without capture), game is adjucated by material counting
+* When the 50-move rule is reached (100 half-moves without capture), game is adjucated by material counting

 ## The Pieces